-- application of non-academic criteria, such as: considerations of race, politics, religion, sex, or other criteria not directly reflective of performance related to course requirements: - sexual harassment; - improper academic procedures that unfairly affect a student's grade.1
+- application of non-academic criteria, including possible violations of University anti-discrimination policy, or other criteria not directly reflective of performance related to course requirements; - possible violation of University sexual harassment policy; - improper academic procedures that unfairly affect a student's grade.1

 COCI encourages students and departments to contact the student Ombudsperson, who can assist in mediating conflicts related to grade grievances.
+Please contact the Student Ombuds Office for more information at 510-642-5754.
 Should any disputes arise regarding the grade grievance process, COCI should be contacted for assistance.
+Please contact COCI analyst Linda Corley at lindac@berkeley.edu.